 - Key Performance Indicators (KPIs): KPIs often get confused with OKRs.
 But, an OKR vs. KPI matchup shows how they differ.
 Unlike with an OKR, KPIs require that you assign a measurable target to an existing project or process.
 For example, you want to improve the effectiveness of your customer support team.
 You could assign a KPI of a specific number of resolved customer tickets per week.
 KPIs also use things called “leading indicators” and “lagging indicators” to predict future success versus demonstrating past success in achieving results.

 There’s no one right framework to choose.
-It’s all about what you need, and what easily gets you to water-skiing-and-flaming-baton-juggling master status.
+It’s all about what you need, and what easily gets you to water-skiing-and-flaming-baton-juggling status.

 2. Be specific